rjadams82/synology-docker-project-automate/README.md

 Use the systemd journal command to inspect the log entries from this script.
 `sudo journalctl -t docker-project-rebuild`

-You will need to do this with sudo, journal does not seem to show system log from a standard user account.
+>You will need to do this with sudo, journal does not seem to show system log from a standard user account.
 The journal does rotate frequently so you may not catch all entries.

+**More logging options:**
+- If you run the script manually by calling it in the shell, you should see all output from STDIN direclty in the shell terminal.

-If you run the script from a task, and enable "Send run details by email" you should get the full script output for review.
-Otherwise, advanced logging is not included in this script so you may need to get creative.
+- If you run the script from a task, and enable "Send run details by email" you should get the full script output in an email for review once the task finishes.

+- If you enable "Save output results" in your DSM Task Scheduler you will have logfiles generated on your system that you can manually review.

 ### Manual API Calls